metry-io/api-tutorials/Expor-energy-data-from-Metry-API.md

 # One-time export

-Since the continous export script only requests new values, historical values added after the first request will never be requested.
+Since the continuous export script only requests new values, historical values added after the first request will never be requested.
 The same issue applies to updated values (while Metry tries to only collect correct values there will be rare cases where values are updated to replace an incorrect value).